mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 nothing # hide
 ```

-By executing this function, you will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
+By executing this function, we will obtain the solution with the optimal values for the active power outputs of the generators and the bus voltage angles:
 ```@repl ACOptimalPowerFlow
 generator = analysis.power.generator;
 print(system.generator.label, generator.active, generator.reactive)